Alligator Sky: Versions

+Critical reception

+"Alligator Sky" was met with positive reviews from music critics.
+Billboard magazine stated, "it's pretty much an exact rewrite of Young's original smash, from the bubbly electronics to the Ben Gibbard-approved melodic choices to the overblown optimism."
+Robbie Daw of Idolator praised the Long Lost Sun remix version of the song for its, "dreamy keyboard riffs, insistent hand claps and upbeat production" that brings out Owl City's "wall of sound."

 Music video

-A music video for the first version of the song was released on May 6 and was made by Endeavor Media.
+The music video for "Alligator Sky" premiered on VEVO on April 29, 2011.
+It was released elsewhere such as MTV and iTunes on May 6, and was directed by Steve Hoover and produced by Endeavor Media.
 Young uploaded 'Behind the Scenes' footage of the video a few days prior to the release on April 22, which explained the concept for the video; saying that it's about two men (Young and Chrystopher) leaving earth, but unlike many videos with a similar theme, they aren't leaving a post-apocalyptic earth, instead, there is a big celebration about leaving a very polluted earth.
 In the video the earth is shown as a planet that has terrible living conditions.
 The celebration is because they are leaving earth to find a better planet in outer space.
 As shown in the music video the duo are taking samples of earth with them to outer space to archive them.

 Young's "Alligator Sky" self makes an appearance at the end of the music video for "Deer in the Headlights" where he is nearly run over by himself driving the DeLorean (from Back to the Future) after coming to the year 2015.